Rishikeshrajrxl/Real_State_Price_Estimator_Model/README.md

 # Real_State_Price_Estimator_Model
-Build a ML model for House price Prediction
+Build a ML model for House price Prediction and deployed using flask